St. Nicholas Church, Wszembórz

 St. Nicholas Church in Wszembórz is a brick Roman Catholic church located in the village of Wszembórz, in Gmina Kołaczkowo, Greater Poland.
 It is a parish church.

 Description

 The church was designed by the architect Stefan Cybichowski from Poznań.
+It is built in the Romanesque Revival architectural style.
 The construction was started in September 1934 and finished in May 1935 (raw state).
 In 1941 the occupying Germans converted it, into a garage.
-After the World War II the priest Unisław Smaruj fixed the roof, windows and equipped the interior of the church.
+After the World War II, the priest Unisław Smaruj fixed the roof, windows and equipped the interior of the church.
 The church has a capacity of about 1000.
 Until 1956 the parish was administered by the parish priest of Kołaczkowo.
 In the early 2010s stained glass windows have been installed.